mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Juvenile Records in Mississippi

 According to the Youth’s Court Disclosure Policy, Juvenile criminal records are usually confidential.
 Records involving young people cannot be disclosed unless authorized by the Youth Court.
-But, the record holder can have access to the file.
-Access to juvenile records can be processed through the Department of Public Safety.
+Access to juvenile records is typically processed through the Department of Public Safety.
 An interested person must get authorization from the juvenile in question.
-The permission is given when the juvenile in question fills and submits the form.
+The permission is given when the juvenile in question fills out and submits the form.

 • The name of the person involved in the record, unless said person is a juvenile

-No, juvenile records in the state cannot be found online.
-The Disclosure Policy has made it impossible for anyone to lookup Mississippi juvenile records online.
-Other severe juvenile cases and convictions can be assessed online.
+No. Juvenile records are generally unavailable online.
+The Disclosure Policy has made it impossible for anyone to look up Mississippi juvenile records online.
+Other severe juvenile cases and convictions may be accessible online.

 Do Mississippi Juvenile Records Show up on Background Checks?

 Juvenile records in Mississippi may not show up on background checks.
-Adjudicated misdemeanors are not usually included in a person’s criminal history, except the offense is a felon or a murder.
-However, an offender should ensure that records are expunged so that documents are forever erased and that there is no possibility of such misdemeanor showing up in any background check.
+Adjudicated misdemeanors are not usually included in a person’s criminal history, except that the offense is a felony or murder.
+However, an offender should ensure that records are expunged so that documents are forever erased and that there is no possibility of such a misdemeanor showing up in any background check.

 • To get juvenile records to expunge, an offender must;